in28minutes/in28minutes.github.io/_posts/2017-01-29-spring-boot-autoconfiguration.md

 ```

-Below code show typical configuration of a dispatcher servlet in a web application.
+Below code snippet shows typical configuration of a dispatcher servlet in a web application.

 ```xml
     <servlet>